Huzeyfe Demirtas

 Works in Progress

-A paper on AI responsibility gap (Under Review)
+A paper about AI responsibility gap (Under Review)

-A paper on the problem of causal impotence in collective action cases (Under Review)
+A paper about the causal inefficacy problem in collective action cases (Under Review)

 Abstract: The most popular position in the moral luck debate is to reject resultant moral luck while accepting the possibility of other types of moral luck.
 But it’s unclear whether this position is stable.
 Some argue that luck is luck and if it’s relevant for moral responsibility anywhere, it’s relevant everywhere, and vice versa.
 Some argue that given the similarities between circumstantial moral luck and resultant moral luck, there’s good evidence that if the former exists, so does the latter.
-The challenge is especially pressing for the large group in the moral luck debate that exclusively deny resultant moral luck.
-In this paper, I argue that the other types of moral luck exist, but resultant moral luck does not.
+The challenge is especially pressing for the large group that exclusively deny resultant moral luck.
+I argue that resultant moral luck doesn’t exist even if the other types of moral luck exist.
 This is because the other types of luck can, but the results of an action cannot, affect what makes one morally responsible.

 A paper on moral rightness and wrongness versus moral praise and blame (Under review)